kiransalve/Python-Practice/Python OOPS/Inheritance.md

 When you call obj1.display1(200), the method receives var1=200 as a parameter, but it never uses it

 Scenario 5

 call parent class methods or constructor from a child class

 super() is used to call parent class methods or constructor from a child class — especially useful in inheritance.

+super() should be first statement of function always.

 1 Calling Parent Constructor in Child Class